-Staff has created a new explainer video to highlight some key facts related to resource zones in Wasco County (you can find it to your right in the sidebar menu).
+Staff has created a new explainer video to highlight some key facts related to resource zones in Wasco County:

 One of the foundations of the Oregon statewide land use planning program is the goal to protect and conserve farm and forest lands for future uses.
 Zones relate to the type of land uses permitted/prohibited, and regulations related to zones often set maximum or minimum thresholds for the size of individual parcels, building in relationship to adjacent properties or features (called setbacks), and additional property development standards.